Meeting and surpassing all audience expectations every day.

 And he told the world this.

-And yet there's Springsteen making fun of him in a parody of his song Born to Run on Fallon's Late Night Show, talking about having to take a leak, but he can't because he's tied up in Governor Christie's traffic jam in Fort Lee, New Jersey.
+And yet there's Springsteen making fun of him in a parody of his song Born to Run on Fallon's late night show, talking about having to take a leak, but he can't because he's tied up in Governor Christie's traffic jam in Fort Lee, New Jersey.

-And I thought, how rude is this.
+And I thought, how rude is this?

-Imagine if you had an idol and you met the idol and you told everybody and what a great guy the idol was, and then the person goes out and laughs at you and makes fun of you on national TV.
+I know he's more affiliated with Fallon and NBC politically and this kind of thing, but Christie, imagine if you had an idol and you met the idol and you told everybody what a great guy the idol was and then the person goes out and laughs at you and makes fun of you on national TV.

 How would you feel?